José S. Alegría

-José S. Alegría (July 17, 1886 – July 29, 1965), was a poet, writer, lawyer and politician.
+José S. Alegría (July 17, 1886 – July 29, 1965) was a poet.
 Alegría was a founding member of the Puerto Rican Nationalist Party and president of the political organization from 1928 to 1930.

 Early years

 Alegría was born in the town of Dorado, Puerto Rico where he received his primary and secondary education.
 In 1901, he earned a teachers certificate.
 Alegría became interested in politics at a young age and when he was 16 years old, he founded the Federal Youth Committee of the Federal Party in the town of Barceloneta.
 His family sent him to the United States to continue his college education.
 He attended Valparaiso University, in Indiana and in 1908 earned his law degree.

 Political career

 When he returned to Puerto Rico, he joined the Union Party of Puerto Rico.
 The Union Party was founded in February 1904 by Luis Muñoz Rivera, Rosendo Matienzo Cintrón, Antonio R. Barceló, José de Diego and others after the disbanding of the Federal Party.
 The party supported greater self-government for the island, though the party was divided between those in favor of independence and those favoring statehood.
 The party was highly successful electorally through the 1930s.

 Alegría was named municipal judge of the town of Salinas.
 He also served as the municipal judge of the towns of Santa Isabel and Manatí in different occasions.

 In 1919, José Coll y Cuchí, a member of the Union Party, felt that the party was not doing enough for the cause of Puerto Rican independence and with his followers founded the Nationalist Association of Puerto Rico in San Juan.
 By the 1920s there were two other pro-independence organizations in the Island: the Nationalist Youth and the Independence Association of Puerto Rico.
 The Independence Association was founded by Alegría, Eugenio Font Suárez and Dr. Leopoldo Figueroa in 1920.

 On September 17, 1922, these three political organizations joined forces and formed the Puerto Rican Nationalist Party and Coll y Cuchi was elected president.
 Alegría followed Coll y Cuchi and was elected vice-president.
 In 1924, Dr. Pedro Albizu Campos joined the party and was also named vice-president.
 By 1930, disagreements between Coll y Cuchi and Albizu Campos as to how the party should be run, led the former and his followers to abandon the party and return to the Union Party.
 Alegría was named party president in 1928 and held that position until 1930.
 On May 11, 1930, Dr. Pedro Albizu Campos was elected president of the Puerto Rican Nationalist Party.

 In 1932, Alegría joined the Liberal Party of Puerto Rico, a pro-independence political party.
 In 1936, he was elected to the House of Representatives in the Puerto Rican legislature and served in that position until 1940.